zapier/zapier-platform/packages/cli/README-source.md

 [insert-file:./snippets/shorthand-request.js]
 ```

 In the URL above, `{{bundle.authData.subdomain}}` is automatically replaced with the live value from the bundle.
 If the call returns a non 2xx return code, an error is automatically raised.
-The response body is automatically parsed as JSON and returned.
+The response body is automatically parsed as JSON or form-encoded and returned.

 An error will be raised if the response cannot be parsed as JSON or form-encoded.
 To use shorthand requests with other response types, add [middleware](#using-http-middleware) that sets `response.data` to the parsed response.

 ### Manual HTTP Requests

-When you need to do custom processing of the response, or need to process non-JSON responses, you can make manual HTTP requests.
-This approach does not perform any magic - no status code checking, no automatic JSON parsing.
-Use this method when you need more control.
-Manual requests do perform lazy `{{curly}}` replacement.
+Use this when you need full control over the request/response.
+For example:

+1. To do processing (usually involving [`bundle.inputData`](#bundleinputdata)) before a request is made
+2. To do processing of an API's response before you return data to Zapier
+3. To process a non-JSON response

-To make a manual HTTP request, use the `request` method of the `z` object:
+To make a manual request, pass your [request options](#http-request-options) to `z.request()` then use the resulting [response object](#http-response-object) to return the data you want:

 ```js
 [insert-file:./snippets/manual-request.js]
 ```

+Manual requests perform lazy `{{curly}}` replacement.
+In the URL above, `{{bundle.authData.subdomain}}` is automatically replaced with the live value from the bundle.

 #### POST and PUT Requests